 \subsection{Variational inference}

-Variational inference uses optimization to approximate one distribution, ${ p }\left( Z \right)$, by another simpler distribution, ${ q }\left( Z \right)$, called the variational distribution.
-Notice that, in general, ${ p }\left( Z \right)$ does not need to be a conditional distribution, ${ p }\left( { Z }|{ X=\overline { X } } \right)$, as in \cref{eq:intractable}.
-However, for the sake of the topic in this paper we will focus on the conditional distribution case.
-Thus, we will concentrate on solving a variational inference problem on the form
+Variational inference is an optimization based approach to approximate one distribution, ${ p }\left( Z \right)$, by another simpler distribution, ${ q }\left( Z \right)$. ${ q }\left( Z \right)$ is usually called the variational distribution.
+In general, variational inference is not only used to approximate conditional distribution, ${ p }\left( { Z }|{ X=\overline { X } } \right)$, as in \cref{eq:intractable}.
+However, with the presented framework in mind we will limit our presentation to this case, and focus on variational inference problems on the form

-where $D$ is a so-called divergence measure, measuring the similarity between $p$ and $q$, and $Q$ is the family of variational distributions that we want to find our approximation from.
-The notation $D(p||q)$ denotes that we are dealing with a divergence measure and that the order of arguments, $p$ and $q$, matters.
-The family of variational distributions, $Q$, is usually selected as a compromise between how good an approximation one wants and computational efficiency, and should be chosen such that the given queries can be easily answered.
+where $D$ is a measure of the similarity between $p$ and $q$ often called a divergence measure, and $Q$ is the family of variational distributions from which the approximation should be found.
+The notation $D(p||q)$ denotes a divergence measure and that the order of the arguments, $p$ and $q$, matters.
+The choice the family of variational distributions, $Q$, is a compromise between computational efficiency and precise an approximation one wants.
+Furthermore, $Q$ should be chosen such that we can easily answer given queries.
 It is important to stress that any variational inference method is more or less biased via the choice of the family of variational distributions, $Q$.
 As a consequence we cannot view the original model in isolation, and have to consider the variational distribution, $q\left( Z \right) $, as an implicit part of the cognitive model.
-Furthermore, the divergence measure, $D$, can have a rather large impact on the approximation.
+Besides the family of variational distributions, the choice of the divergence measure, $D$, can substantially impact the properties of the approximation.
 However, empirical results suggest that for the family of $\alpha$-divergences, subsuming the commonly used Kullback–Leibler divergence, all choices will give similar results as long as the approximating family, $Q$, is a good fit to the true posterior distribution \cite{minka2005divergence}.